PeterTian96/probability-and-inference-portfolio-tian-zhengqi/01-roulette-simulation/Writeup.md

     ## [1] 0.6274

 <p>
-  Base on the function, We can find required propety for 10000 plays, the estimated probability of walking out with extra cash will be decrease, and Estimated earnings will decrease.
-We can find that change in starting budget will not change the generail trend, but the esimiate earning and probability of taking cash out will go down in this scenario.
+  Base on the function, We can find required properties for 10000 plays, the estimated probability of walking out with extra cash will be decrease, and estimated earnings will decrease.
+We can find that changes in starting budget will not change the general trend, but the estimiate earning and probability of taking cash out will go down in this scenario.
 </p>